-After hearing this, our rather sorrowful expression changed to glee.
+After hearing this, Whitehead's rather sorrowful expression changed to glee.

-"Let's try doing a bit of all of these options," we quickly replied.
-"They all sound like great fun."
+"Let's try doing a bit of all of these options," Whitehead quickly replied.
+'They all sound like great fun."

 Soon, the anglers were hopping in a boat and heading for one of Uxa's well-established fishing areas.